pulp/pulp_puppet/docs/tech-reference/handler_conf.rst

 These options can be passed to a handler request.

 ``repo_id``
- Option ID for a repository that should be used to fulfill an install request.
+ Unique ID for a repository that should be used to fulfill an install request.

 ``whole_repo``
  Boolean value for an install request indicating if the entire repository